lisawilliams/lisa/_posts/2017-10-04-Building-The-Trollbusters-Bot.markdown

 <h3>Future Directions</h3>

-The bot is currently in review for approval at Facebook.
-Once it is deployed, it will be available to people who visit [Trollbusters' Facebook page](https://www.facebook.com/onlinetrollbusters/) by clicking the "Send Message" button.
-I also hope to deploy it on the web to Trollbusters' website.
+The bot is currently live and available at [Trollbusters' Facebook page](https://www.facebook.com/onlinetrollbusters/) by clicking the "Send Message" button.
+We also have the option to deploy it on the web to Trollbusters' website.
 We would love to find ways for the bot to operate directly within Twitter, where a lot of the incidents Trollbusters responds to happen.
 We're also [keeping an issue queue](https://github.com/lisawilliams/TrollbustersBotQA/issues?utf8=%E2%9C%93&q=is%3Aissue%20) to track user feedback and have a place to hold on to ideas for potential enhancements for the bot.
+If you've got ideas or suggestions, feel free to file an issue.